skelsec/jackdaw/README.md

 Machine anomalies detection involve detection of insecure UAC permissions, non-mandatory SMB singing, outdated OS version, out-of-domain machines.
 This feature set is expected to grow in the future as new features will be implemented.

 ## Password cracking
-**The framework is not performing any cracking, only organizing the hashes and the cracking results**
+**The framework does not performing any cracking, only organizing the hashes and the cracking results**
 **currently main focus is on impacket and aiosmb's dcsync results !NT and LM hashes only!**
 Sample porcess is the following:
 1. Harvesting credentials as text file via impacket/aiosmb or as memory dumps of the LSASS process via whatever tool you see fit.